 c. that neither the Legislative nor the Executive be permitted to override this requirement; and

-d. that no exception be made for periods of national emergency.
+d. that no exception be made for periods of so-called “national emergency.”

-Governments facing fiscal crises should always default on their debt obligations in preference to raising taxes.
-At minimum, the level of government should be frozen.
-Additionally, the Federal Reserve should be forbidden to acquire any additional government securities, thereby helping to eliminate the inflationary aspect of the deficit
+Governments facing fiscal crises must always default on their debt obligations in preference to raising taxes.
+At minimum, the level of government must be frozen.
+Additionally, the Federal Reserve must be forbidden from acquiring any additional government securities, thereby helping to eliminate the inflationary aspect of the deficit.

 Since we believe that all persons are entitled to keep the fruits of their labor, we oppose all government activity that consists of the forcible collection of money or goods from individuals in violation of their individual rights.
 Specifically, we: